 About 9.2 million people were treated in emergency rooms for fall-related injuries in 2016.
 A fall can end in death or disability in a split second, but with a few simple precautions, you'll be sure stay safe at home and at work.

-In recognition of Older Americans Month in May, NSC offers some statistics and solutions for keeping your loved ones safe from falls.
+Statistics and solutions for keeping your loved ones safe from falls.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.

 The National Safety Council is a nonprofit, 501(c)(3) organization.